tompflynn/wayscreenshot/README.md

 ```
 chmod +x wayscreenshot.nu
 ```
-and move it into your PATH
+and move it into your PATH<br><br>
+When you execute the script, your cursor should change shape, and you screen should lighten a bit.
+Select the area of the screen you want to capture, then paste the selection from your clipboard using ctrl+v.

 ## Resources